yogster/blog/content/post/you-should-be-using-signal.md

 bigimg: [{src: "../../img/signal-app.jpg"}]
 date: 2018-03-23T13:12:36Z
 ---
-[Signal][3] is a fully-featured instant messaging app which is open source, nonprofit and audited regularly.
+[Signal][3] is a fully-featured instant messaging app that's open source, nonprofit and audited regularly.
 They only collect the data they need to function, and only for as long as strictly necessary.
-On the other WhatsApp, [once a champion of privacy that vowed never to sell ads][14], has now become another inlet of personal data for its parent company, Facebook.
+On the other hand, WhatsApp, [once a champion of privacy that vowed never to sell ads][14], has now become another inlet of personal data for its parent company, Facebook.

 # What's wrong with WhatsApp?